 Yes, Moorecroft Regional Park is truly a wonderment for all ages.
-And the absolute perfect place to while away the day.
+And it's the absolute perfect place to while away the day.

 A Bit of History

-Moorecroft Camp: A Look Back compiled by Marilyn Huffman
+Moorecroft Camp: A Look Back, compiled by Marilyn Huffman

 Highlights of Moorecroft Regional Park